 - In step 6, for the MA PDU session, the SMF includes an "MA PDU session Accepted" indication and PDU Session Establishment Accept message which includes ATSSS rules for MA PDU Session and the QUIC functionality information in the Namf_Communication_N1N2MessageTransfer message to the AMF and the AMF marks this PDU session as MA PDU session based on the received "MA PDU session Accepted" indication, same as defined in Rel-16 specifications.

 - In step 8, the UE receives a PDU Session Establishment Accept message, which indicates to the UE that the requested MA PDU session was successfully established.
-This message includes the ATSSS rules for the MA PDU Session, which includes steering mode, the QUIC functionality and ATSSS-LL functionality indication and the QUIC connection ID and encryption or NULL encryption indication for the traffic.
+This message includes the ATSSS rules for the MA PDU Session, which includes steering mode, the QUIC functionality and ATSSS-LL functionality indication and encryption or NULL encryption indication for the traffic.

-Editor's note: QUIC connection ID is FFS.

 - After step 8 in Figure 6.8.3-1, if the SMF was informed in step 2 that the UE is registered over both accesses, then the SMF initiates the establishment of user-plane resources over non-3GPP access too as specified in TS 23.502 [4] clause 4.22.2.1.

 The last step above is not executed when the UE is registered over one access only, in which case the MA PDU Session is established with user-plane resources over one access only.
 How user-plane resources can be added over an access of the MA PDU Session is specified in TS 23.502 [4] clause 4.22.7.